 Rain falls on animals and transmits through the air.
 You have to sniff it right away.
 Otherwise, it sticks to the initial hitting surface.
-After the throw, the dander frequently hovers in the atmosphere, clings to the surface and returns to the air.
+After the throw, the dander frequently hovers in the atmosphere, clings to the surface, and returns to the air.

-Moreover, it sends every little problem in the air.
+Moreover, it sends every little problem into the air.
 Soon you touch something, it will remain until the release.
 However, you may find dander in hospitals, offices, and various places where pets aren’t often.
 Apply to human hair and clothing.
 Easy to transport!